 S.132 Unnecessary slow driving (ie Impeding traffic) - this applies to MOTOR vehicles only.

 S.147 Slow moving vehicles - this is the only section of the HTA that mentions driving close to the edge of the roadway.
 On laned roads there is another option however, which is to drive in the right lane.
 Only if a road is not divided into lanes, eg a dirt road, does driving close to the edge of the roadway become a requirement.
 On all other roads it is optional.

 S.148(5) On being passed - the person being passed is not obliged to leave more than one half of the roadway free.

-S.148(6) Requires cyclists to turn out to right while being passed - it is silent on where to the right.
+S.148(6) Requires cyclists to turn out to right while being passed (not the left) - it is silent on where to the right.
 It does not say a cyclist must ride near edge of road.
-Turn out to right means not to the left.
-It is virtually the same wording as 148(2) which applies to all vehicles including cyclists.
-148(6) additionally states that the overtaking vehicle has to turn out to the left as far as necessary as to avoid a collision (a redundancy).
-148(2) is never interpreted to mean a motor vehicle must be driven near the edge of the road while being passed, so why would it for 148(6)?
+Turning out to right recognizes we drive on the right side of the road in Ontario as elsewhere in North America.
+The wording is virtually the same as S.148(2) which applies to all vehicles including cyclists.
+S.148(6) additionally states that the overtaking vehicle must be driven to be turned out to the left as far as necessary as to avoid a collision.
+S.148(2) is never interpreted to mean a motor vehicle must be driven near the edge of the road while being passed, so why would S.148(6) be interpreted so for cyclists?